-There were no transfers from Level 2 to Level 3 during the year (2020: \$Nil).
+There were no transfers from Level 2 to Level 3 during the year (2021: \$Nil).

-There were no transfers between Level 3 and Level 1, or between Levels 1 and 2 during the year or the prior year.
+There were no transfers between Levels 1 and 2 during the year or the prior year.

-Collateralised Investments
+(g) Collateralised Investments

-RiverStone Insurance (UK) has outstanding letters of credit, guarantees and deposits of \$327,265,161 (2020: \$193,484,684) issued in favour of cedants and certain other creditors collateralised by investments and cash with a market value of \$433,440,570 and cost of \$431,807,288 (2020: market value \$233,729,505 and a cost of \$221,771,526).
+RiverStone Insurance (UK) has outstanding letters of credit, guarantees and deposits issued in favour of cedants and certain other creditors collateralised by investments and cash with a market value of \$483.5 million (2021: \$433.4 million).